MaCFP/matl-db/PMMA/Calibration_Data/FSRI/README.md

   - Final Isotherm: 300 s (hold at 823 K for 300 s)
 * Sample mass: 4.0 +/- 0.1 mg
 * Sample geometry: Powdered (Supplied by NIST)
 * Calibration type: Before each experiment, a baseline test was performed using an empty crucible.
-Temperature/Heat flow calibration were performed every 200 temperature cycles using a set of 6 reference materials with melting temperatures between 60-820 C (biphenyl, benzoic acid, )
+Temperature/Heat flow calibration were performed every 200 temperature cycles using a set of 6 reference materials with melting temperatures between 60-820 C (biphenyl, benzoic acid, KClO4, Ag2SO4, CsCl, BaCO3)
 * Crucible
   - Type: Pt-Rh
   - Volume: 85 µL